eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 - Bastion VM will have 2 vNICs, connected to 2 different networks on the KVM Host
     - One of the networks will need to have internet access (via NAT) and the one will be used as host-only network (fully disconnected from the Internet)
-- Proceed to the latest RHEL 9 on the VM
+- Proceed to install the latest RHEL 9 on the VM (minimal install)
     - The VM should have at least 500GB of free space
     - Make sure to assign all the available space to `/`
 - Run the following commands to install the required packages in the bastion VM